 It was sponsored by Assemblywomen Pamela Lampitt (D-Camden, Burlington) and Joann Downey (D-Monmouth).
 The telemedicine bill passed 10-2 with one absentation.
 Assemblywoman Nancy Munoz (R-Union) joined the Democrats in voting for the bill.

 This will be especially helpful for disabled patients.
-However, those who are not disabled need to visit the doctor in-person at least once to receive their initial medical marijuana (or clinical cannabis) prescription.
+However, those who aren’t disabled need to visit the doctor in-person to receive their NJ medical marijuana prescription.

-They added regarding the telemedicine bill that “The pain relief, muscle relaxation, nausea prevention and anxiety reduction of medical marijuana are too important to the people suffering from severe medical conditions to be hindered by in-person doctor visitation requirements.
-This bill will utilize today’s technology to help provide easier access to this beneficial medication on behalf of the people who need it the most.”
+They added regarding the telemedicine bill that “The pain relief, muscle relaxation, nausea prevention and anxiety reduction of medical marijuana are too important.
+To the people suffering from severe medical conditions to be hindered by in-person doctor visitation requirements.
+This bill will utilize today’s technology to help provide easier access to this beneficial medication on behalf of the people who need it.”

 A companion bill already passed the State Senate with little opposition.

-The bill assumes that the Cannabis Regulatory Commission, which has exactly one member at this time, will regulate the telemedicine process.
+The bill assumes that the Cannabis Regulatory Commission, which currently has one member, will regulate the NJ cannabis telemedicine process.